The Mining and Exploration News in Mexico; Highlights on the Third Week of February 2026

 Content like what you have just read can be seen at https://gambusinoprospector.com/ and at LinkedIn’s Mexico Mineral Exploration Group.

-On the picture below, quartz vein hosted in volcanic rocks from an intermediate sulphidation epithermal vein system in Chihuahua, Mexico.
+On the picture below, low-temperature silica in a low-sulphidation epithermal vein system in a project in Durango, Mexico.
 Photo taken by Miguel A Heredia.

-The Mining and Exploration News in Mexico: Highlights on the Fourth Week of October, 2025
+The Mining and Exploration News in Mexico; Highlights on the Second Week of January 2026

 ON MEXICO ISSUES